Table of Contents[Hide][Show]

 The one about chat room acronym.
 I thought OMG was just “oh my god,” but apparently it’s also “Old men’s goodies.”
 Good to know… yikes.

 The Super Bowl Shuffle by the Chicago Bears.

-Do you have a piece of technology that could you not live without?
+Do you have a gadget or piece of technology that you can’t live without?

 I’d like to think I could survive without technology, but I do like my computer to make music.

 What is something your friends and family don’t know about you that they would be surprised to find out?

 As a samurai of giving too much information, there’s, unfortunately, nothing they really don’t know.